linto-ai/documentation-website/docs/skills/devguide/install_my_skills.md

 ## Docker install
 How to install my skill in Docker ?

-Easy, just use a volume.
-That volume need to map your local skill with the docker folder skill. _(default skill folder location `/root/.node-red/node_modules/` )_
+Easy, we use volume.
+That volume need to map your local skill with the docker folder skill. _(default skill location `/root/.node-red/node_modules/` )_

 That should look like that :
 ```yml